News + Articles

 Decay or gum disease beneath the bridge must be treated before reuse.
 If untreated, these issues can compromise the stability and lead to bridge failure.

-A recemented dental bridge typically lasts 3 to 7 years, depending on the condition of the bridge, the materials used, and your oral care habits.
+A recemented bridge typically lasts 3 to 7 years, depending on:

-With proper care and monitoring, a recemented bridge can serve you reliably for many years.
+With proper care, a recemented bridge can serve you reliably for many years.

-If your dental bridge can’t be safely reused, your dentist will recommend a more suitable long-term solution.
+If your dental bridge can’t be safely reused, your dentist may recommend a long-term alternative:

 Frequently Asked Questions